yh3430/example_repo/README.md

 # example_repo

-this is my first git / github repo, created as an exmple for P8105
+this is my first git / github repo, created as an example for P8105